ST GREGORY’S CATHOLIC SCIENCE COLLEGE

 Parents have the right of appeal to an Independent Appeal Panel against a decision not to admit a child.
-Parents wishing to exercise their right of appeal should write to the Chair of Governors at the school within 20 school days of receipt of the letter informing them that a place is not available.
+Parents wishing to exercise their right of appeal should write to the Chair of Governors at the school by 20th April 2018.
 They will then be sent an Appeal Form to complete setting down the reasons for their appeal.
 Parents will be given the date when the Independent Appeal Panel will meet and hear their appeal and they will have the right to attend.
 Parents may be represented if they so choose.

 Appeals relating to admission at secondary transfer for on-time applications (i.e. those relating to decisions sent on the national offer date) will be heard within 40 school days.
 Timetable for appeals will be published on our website in February of each year.

 Parents are however reminded that appealing for a place does not guarantee entry to the school.

 Interpretation of terms used in the Admissions Policy and Oversubscription Criteria

 ‘Looked after child’ has the same meaning as in S.22 of the Children Act 1989, and means any child in the care of a local authority or provided with accommodation by them (e.g. children with foster parents at the time of making an application to the school).

 ‘Adopted’.
 For the purposes of this policy an adopted child is any child who has been formally adopted from care and whose parent/guardian can give proof of legal adoption.

 ‘Eastern/Orthodox Churches’ includes Orthodox Churches, and is evidenced by a Certificate of Baptism or Reception from the authorities of that Church.